-Several definitions for the fractional derivative exist, and each definition approach to ordinary derivative in the integer order limit.
-In~\cite{Meerschaert2004,Meerschaert2006} the authors proposed two unconditionally stable finite difference schemes, of first and second order accuracy, based on shifted Gr{\"u}nwald--Letnikov definition of fractional derivatives.
-In~\cite{Wang2010} it was shown that once one of these methods is chosen, the coefficient matrix of the generated system can be seen as the sum of two structures, each of them expressed as a diagonal matrix times a Toeplitz matrix.
+Several definitions for the fractional derivative exist, and each of them approaches the definition of ordinary derivative in the integer order limit.
+In \cite{Meerschaert2004,Meerschaert2006} the authors proposed two unconditionally stable finite difference schemes, of first and second order accuracy, based on the shifted Gr{\"u}nwald--Letnikov definition of fractional derivatives.
+In \cite{Wang2010} it was shown that once one of these methods is chosen, the coefficient matrix of the generated system can be seen as the sum of two structures, each of them expressed as a diagonal matrix multiplied by a Toeplitz matrix.
 Since the efficient solution of such systems are of great interest many iterative solvers have been proposed.
-Indicative such examples are the multigrid method (MGM) scheme proposed by~\cite{Pang2012}, the circulant preconditioner ~\cite{lei131} for the Conjugate Gradient Normal Residual (CGNR) method, and two structure preserving preconditioners proposed in ~\cite{donatelli161}.
-In the latter paper the authors provide a detailed analysis, showing that the sequence of coefficient matrices belongs to the Generalized Locally Toeplitz (GLT) class and its spectral symbol, that describes the asymptotic singular and eigenvalue distribution, is explicitly derived.
-In~\cite{moghaderi171} the analysis is extended to the two dimensional case and the authors compare the two dimensional version of the structure preserving preconditioner based on a decomposition of the Laplacian~\cite{donatelli161} to a preconditioner based on an algebraic MGM.
+Representative examples are the multigrid method (MGM) scheme proposed by \cite{Pang2012}, the circulant-based preconditioners for the Conjugate Gradient Normal Residual (CGNR) method \cite{lei131,PNW:16}, the splitting preconditioner \cite{LNS:17}, and two structure-preserving preconditioners proposed in \cite{donatelli161}.
+In the latter paper, the authors provide a detailed analysis, showing that the sequence of coefficient matrices belongs to the generalized locally Toeplitz (GLT) class and its spectral symbol, which describes the asymptotic singular and eigenvalue distribution, is explicitly derived.
+In \cite{moghaderi171} the analysis is extended to the two-dimensional case and the authors compare the two-dimensional version of the structure preserving preconditioner based on a decomposition of the Laplacian \cite{donatelli161} to a preconditioner based on an algebraic MGM.